KarchinLab/open-cravat-readthedocs/API.rst

 Single variant annotation
 ====================================================================================================

 Get annotation on a single variant as a json object.
+This endpoint does not require login.

 -  Method: GET
 -  Location: /submit/annotate